inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 **Setting on Mac and Ubuntu**

-The Step to setting on Mac and Ubuntu is quite easy.
+The steps to install on Mac and Ubuntu are quite easy.
-JOSM is a software based on Java so do with the platform independent, but you have to make sure your Java is already installed in your computer system.
+JOSM is a software based on Java so it is platform independent, but you have to make sure Java is already installed on your computer system.
-GPSBabel does not have GUI for Linux, so it would be hard to Linux users especially for newbie users.
+GPSBabel does not have a GUI for Linux, so it would be hard for Linux users especially for newbie users.
-This software does not include in system packet for Windows but it is easy to download.
+This software is not included in the system packet for Windows but it is easy to be downloaded for Mac or Linux.

 **JOSM runs out of memory**

-Sometimes if someone download a lot of imagery and data on JOSM, your computer runs out of memory and crash.
+Sometimes if someone downloads a lot of imagery and data on JOSM, the computer runs out of memory and crashes.
-The solution is start JOSM with a batch file that will tell JOSM to add extra memory.
+The solution is to start JOSM with a batch file that will tell JOSM to add extra memory.
-A file batch example is provide in this toolkit, but you have to edit it using text editor to put the file-josm.jar in the right way.
+An example batch file is provide in this toolkit, but you have to edit it using a text editor to put the file-josm.jar in the right way.

 **Participants add tag on nodes not in the ways**

-Sometimes it is difficult to OSM new users to understand that way is consist from some nodes.
+Sometimes it is difficult to new OSM users to understand that a way consists of several nodes.
-Therefore any tag that you put supposed add on the ways or polygon rather than nodes on the ways.
+Therefore any tag is supposed to be put on the way or polygon rather than nodes on the ways.
-As an example, new users select all nodes on the objects by draw a box around the object.
+As an example, new users select all nodes on the objects by drawing a box around the object.
-This is make all of nodes have tag whereas they supposed to do not have tag.
+This will make all of the nodes having tags whereas the nodes should not have the tags but rather the "object"(line,polygon) should have.
 This is important for you to know from beginning, for a good mapping.

 FAQ (Frequently Asked Question)
 *******************************

-**Is there any easy way to restart JOSM after we finish install plugins?**
+**Is there any easy way to restart JOSM after we finished installing plugins?**

-Yes, there is a plugin that you can add which allow you to restart JOSM by click a button.
+Yes, there is a plugin that you can add which allow you to restart JOSM by clicking a button.
 To activate it, install it in preferences.

 **Could we make a tag in Bahasa Indonesia?**